jamesread/buildid/README.md

 # bundleid
 **Version numbers suck.** Identify bundles of stuff instead.

+A **bundle of stuff** can be a checked out source code repository or even a released package like a .RPM or .ZIP

 # What can buildid do?

 ## Developers fixing bugs want to know precisely where running code came from